NiklasRosenstein/osxt/README.md

 - Add `--debug-pkg` argument
 - Removed `--no-sdk` and `--no-cltools` command-line options, all components of the Disk Image will now be unpacked into the target folder
+- If `--owner` is not specified, `./install` will now automatically figure the user and group ID of the user that run the command with `sudo`

 __v1.0.1__